ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-5-searching.rst

 .. activecode:: seqSearch
   :language: java
+  :autograde: unittest

   The code for ``sequentialSearch`` for arrays below is from a previous AP CS A course description.
+Click on the Code Lens button or the link below to see this code running in the Java visualizer.
   ~~~~
   public class ArraySearcher
   {